lowquark/zinc/README.md

       }
     }

-Basically, modifying a struct is restricted to functions that are in certain modules.
-All other functions have read-only access.
+Basically, the modification of a struct is restricted to certain modules.
+All other functions are given read-only access.
 This is very similar to C++'s `friend`, but instead applies to namespaces (modules).
-This allows for information hiding, and it expresses certain dataflow patterns very simply and explicitly in a way that I belive traditional OOP designs do not.
+This enables information hiding in a very straightforward way, and it expresses certain dataflow patterns very simply and explicitly in a way that I think traditional OOP solutions do not.

 # znc (Zinc Compiler)